- What Are They?

 - Atopic dermatitis is one of the commonest types of eczema.

-What are atopic dermatitis and atopic dermatitis?
+What are atopic dermatitis and contact dermatitis?

 Atopic dermatitis: It is a long-term (chronic) itchy inflammatory skin condition that can affect anyone but usually starts in early infancy (before the child turns 1 year old).
 Atopic dermatitis is also called atopic eczema.
 It is a common type of dermatitis.